pluskid/Mocha.jl/docs/tutorial/mnist.rst

   policy with gamma = 0.001 and power = 0.75.
 This policy will
   gradually shrink the learning rate, by setting it to base_lr * (1 +
   gamma * iter)\ :sup:`-power`.
+``load_from``
+  This could be a file of saved model or a directory.
+For the latter case, the latest saved model snapshot will be loaded automatically before the solver loop starts.
+We will see in a minute how to configure the solver to save snapshots automatically during training.

+  This is useful to recover from crash; continue training with a larger ``max_iter``; or do fine tuning on some pre-trained models.

 Coffee Breaks for the Solver
 ----------------------------